 You've come away on a romantic vacation together and the time seems ripe for a marriage proposal.
 But maybe the restaurant in your budget hotel just isn't the right place to ask the most important question of your life.
-Or maybe you're home here the in the UK but the flat you share with three others or your parents' sitting room just doesn't seem quite intimate enough.
+Or maybe you're home here the in the UK, but your flat just doesn't seem quite intimate enough.

-No problem.
-There are more than enough romantic settings around the UK to add the hearts and flowers ambiance to your romantic suit.
+No problem—there are more than enough romantic settings around the United Kingdom to add the hearts and flowers ambiance to your romantic gesture.
 And while some are grand gestures with grand price tags to match, some of the most romantic of all won't cost you a penny.

-Some others that rank high in the romantic stakes include:
+Some others that rank high in the romance department include:

 - The Witchery by the Castle in Edinburgh, which also has theatrically Gothick rooms to retire to after dinner.

 - Raymond Blanc's Manoir aux Quat' Saisons, near Oxford (also with rooms and beautiful grounds)

 - The Waterside Inn in Bray, where you can enjoy river views or pop the question over champagne and aperitifs on the restaurant's sweet little river boat (inquire in advance about prices and availability)

 There is something quiveringly romantic about looking down on the whole world together from a very high place.
 But despite the Sleepless in Seattle image of places like the top of the Empire State Building, most very high viewing spots, like London's Shard or Portsmouth's Spinnaker Tower, are likely to be crowded with other people jostling for a view and poking their cameras over your shoulder.